Jefferson49/RepositoryHierarchy/README.md

 #### Preferences for source citations
 + Show source facts for sources within source citations
 + Automatically expand souce facts within source citations
-+ Directly show media objects of sources in facts and not sub-ordinated within source citations.
++ Directly show media objects of source citations in facts and not sub-ordinated within source citations.
 + Enable copy/paste mechanism for source citations in the individual and family view.

 #### Preferences for finding aid export